-The introduction of risk as a frequent item on the Joint Management Team agenda ensures that identification and consideration of risk corporately and across services is emphasised and highlighted regularly.
-The SNC Audit Committee and the CDC Accounts, Audit and Risk Committee receive regular risk management updates and review the strategic risk register.
-This oversight of risk ensures there is senior officer level and political commitment to effective risk management.
+Risk Management is a standing item on the Joint Management Team agenda and ensures that identification and consideration of risk corporately and across services is emphasised and highlighted regularly.
+The SNC Audit Committee and the CDC Accounts, Audit and Risk Committee receive quarterly risk management updates and review the strategic risk register annually.
+This scrutiny of risk ensures there is senior officer level and political commitment to effective risk management.